 Some examples for fluid flow simulation (CFD) include predicting wind loads on buildings, ensuring pedestrian comfort in urban areas, validating ventilation and air conditioning, controlling air quality and contamination in cleanrooms, laboratories or underground spaces, and optimizing thermal comfort in working and living environments.
 Finite element analysis can be used for detailed stress analysis, dynamic seismic performance assessment and non-linear materials.

-See, for example, the following video by The B1M, featuring the cloud-based CAE platform SimScale:
+See, for example, the following video by The B1M, featuring the cloud-based simulation platform SimScale:

 With 3D CAD tools, visualizing the end result of a project is no longer a task for one’s imagination.
-The ability to model almost anything- from furniture to facades and their respective surrounding elements alongside photo-realistic rendering of the models- unleashes the possibility of foreseeing the aesthetics and visual impacts of the project in a way never possible before.
+The ability to model almost anything—from furniture to facades and their respective surrounding elements alongside photo-realistic rendering of the models—unleashes the possibility of foreseeing the aesthetics and visual impacts of the project in a way never possible before.
 The majority of civil engineers predictably already make use of these CAD tools.
-However, they might not be leveraging the full power of their tools.
+However, they might not be leveraging the full power of available software, which is a mistake.

 Three-dimensional CAD models can be leveraged for many uses that can empower greater engineering activities.
 One example of this is virtually testing and optimizing the CAD models using FEA and CFD simulations.
 With the emergence of cloud-based tools like SimScale for simulation and Onshape for CAD, computing power capacity is no longer a limiting factor.

 Another example of leveraging CAD models is through using virtual reality.
 With VR headsets, a civil engineering project can be explored in an immersive manner.
 This technology can augment the realism of the model, and the capacity of the civil engineers and architects involved.